A tactical time slot management problem under mixed logit demand: Mathematical formulation

-The retailer's objective is to maximize profits, which are derived from the sum of delivery fees paid by customers minus the routing costs incurred for serving them.
-As discussed in Section \ref{problemdef2}, the probability that customer $n \in C$ selects delivery option $i \in I$ can be approximated by the average choice derived from a random sample of $R$ scenarios.
-Accordingly, the retailer's expected revenues, aggregated across all customers and delivery options, can be expressed as:
+The expected profit combines revenues from customer choices with routing costs incurred for serving them.
+As outlined in the previous section, the probability that customer $n \in C$ chooses alternative $i \in I$ is approximated via a sample average over $R$ scenarios.
+Accordingly, expected revenues are computed as:

 The retailer's expected routing costs are also influenced by customers' choices, as routes are determined by the promised delivery times.
-To compute these costs, we formulate a Capacitated Vehicle Routing Problem (CVRP) with Time Windows (TW) constraints that incorporate customers' selected delivery time slots.
-Let $K$ denote the set of vehicles used to serve $C$ customers, each with a demand represented by $d_n$ for all $n\in C$.
-Each vehicle has a capacity of $Q$, and the depot is denoted by $\{O\}$.
-The set of all nodes in the network is thus $V=C\cup \{O\}$.
-We denote by $t_{mn}$ the travel time between customer $m$ and customer $n$, and $c_{mn}$ represents the associated cost, assumed to be proportional to the travel time.
-Additionally, $\underline{T}_i$ and $\overline{T}_i$ denote the lower and upper bounds, respectively, of the delivery slot for option $i$.
+We formulate a Capacitated Vehicle Routing Problem with Time Windows (CVRPTW) to reflect these decisions.
+Let $K$ denote the set of vehicles, each with capacity $Q$, and let the depot be denoted by $\{O\}$.
+The full node set is $V=C\cup \{O\}$.
+Each customer $n\in C$ has demand $d_n$, and travel between any two nodes $m, n \in V$ incurs time $t_{mn}$ and cost $c_{mn}$, proportional to travel time.
+Each delivery option $i \in I$ has a time window [$\underline{T}_i, \overline{T}_i$].

-The routing decisions in each scenario are captured with the binary variables $x_{mnkr}$ and $z_{kr}$, defined as:
+In each scenario $r$, routing is modeled using binary variables $x_{mnkr}$ and $z_{kr}$, defined as:

 The actual delivery time of each customer $n \in C$ in each scenario $r \in R$ is obtained by continuous real variables $\tau_{nr}$.
 The routing constraints are given by: